RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 ### Graphical Models & Inference

 - "You're the other parameter in my partition function.
 You normalize my life."
 - "I love staying up all night, passing messages with you till our beliefs converge"
 - "Nothing can d-separate us because we're connected"
+- Like any good Bayesian, my goal is to obtain your posterior

 ### Probability